Skip to main content

 What Explains the Contradictory Clinical Trial Results?

-The clinical literature on therapy (TRT) and cognition presents a complex and often contradictory picture.
+The clinical literature on testosterone replacement therapy (TRT) and cognition presents a complex and often contradictory picture.
 Large-scale studies like the T-Trials found no significant improvement in global cognitive function in older men with low testosterone and age-related memory complaints.
 Yet, other smaller, more targeted studies have reported benefits in specific cognitive domains, such as spatial memory, verbal memory, and constructional abilities, particularly in men with pre-existing cognitive impairment.

 These discrepancies can be attributed to several key methodological variables: